 New York Republicans call on Santos to resign and give up his House seat

-Republican leaders from Long Island condemned Rep. George Santos (R-NY 3) Wednesday as a "pathological liar" and demanded he give up the House seat he won in November.
+Republican leaders from Long Island condemned Rep. George Santos, R-N.Y., Wednesday as a "pathological liar" and demanded he give up the House seat he won in November.

 Santos, a political newcomer, lied about much of his personal and professional biography, making false claims about his Jewish heritage and inventing a story about his family escaping the Holocaust ahead of World War II.